-Generally, equity securities sold in public securities offerings are priced based on market prices, quoted on exchanges such as the NYSE, rather than NAV.
-The Company is seeking the approval of a majority of its common stockholders of record to offer and sell shares of its common stock at prices that, net of underwriting discount or commissions, may be less than NAV so as to permit management the flexibility in pricing new share issuances it may require from time to time during the authorized period as a result of market conditions.
+Generally, equity securities sold in public securities offerings are priced based on market prices, quoted on exchanges such as the NYSE, rather than NAV per share.
+The Company is seeking the approval of a majority of its common stockholders of record to offer and sell shares of its common stock at prices that, net of underwriting discount or commissions, may be less than NAV per share so as to permit management the flexibility in pricing new share issuances it may require from time to time during the authorized period as a result of market conditions.

 Shares of BDCs may trade at a market price that is less than the value of the net assets attributable to those shares.
-The possibility that our shares of common stock will trade at a discount from NAV or at premiums that are unsustainable over the long term are separate and distinct from the risk that our NAV will decrease.
-Although the Company's shares of common stock has had a limited trading history, the shares of common stock have traded at both a premium to NAV and at a discount to the net assets attributable to those shares.
-Given the volatility in the stock market, we cannot predict whether our common stock will trade at a premium to NAV or trade at a discount to NAV in the future.
+The possibility that our shares of common stock will trade at a discount from NAV per share or at premiums that are unsustainable over the long term are separate and distinct from the risk that our NAV per share will decrease.
+Although the Company's shares of common stock has had a limited trading history, the shares of common stock have traded at both a premium to NAV per share and at a discount to the net assets attributable to those shares.
+Given the volatility in the stock market, we cannot predict whether our common stock will trade at a premium to NAV per share or trade at a discount to NAV per share in the future.

-The following table, representing the entire public trading history of our common stock since our initial public offering in November 2012, lists the high and low closing sales prices for our common stock and the sales price as a percentage of NAV.
-On April 24, 2015, the last reported closing sale price of our common stock was \$12.58 per share which represents a discount of approximately -9.8% to the NAV reported as of December 31, 2014.
+The following table, representing the public trading history of our common stock for the two most recent fiscal years and the most recent quarter, lists the high and low closing sales prices for our common stock and the sales price as a percentage of NAV per share.
+On April 5, 2017, the last reported closing sale price of our common stock was \$14.10 per share which represents a premium of approximately 3.0% to the NAV per share reported as of December 31, 2016.